RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

 - Only Ace, 2, 8, Jack, and King were special.

-- Penalties were not enforced.
+- Penalties were not enforced (and therefore heavy hints like, "I wonder if I have an ace of spades" were legal).

 - There was no butting-in.